nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst.md

 This discussion with hopefully be tolerable for those without an extensive math background.

-A probability is simply an measure (some number of "ruler lengths") associated with an outcome or event $$A$$ .
+A probability is simply a measure (some number of "ruler lengths") associated with an outcome or event $$A$$ .
 The value itself mathematically does not have any physical meaning.
 This can be a problem philosphically but operationally you really shouldn't give a damn.

 Equivalently we can think of value itself as a "weight" or "mass" $$w(A)$$ , like a physical body where you assign some "heft" associated with the body-parts.
 If a body can be seperated to arbitrary precision or say even as small as a point $$x$$ in $$A$$ , we would like to say somethling like there is a weight $$dw(x)$$ such that